The men on the cenotaph

 - James William Harding

 Born May 1898, was the second child of James & Minnie Harding – farm worker in Blacktoft.
 He lived in Taylors Cottages (demolished 1967) which formerly stood on the site now occupied by Heaven Sent, Main Street.
 In the 1911 census he is at school and was a horseman when he enlisted in 1916.
 He joined the 1st 4th Battalion of The East Yorkshire Regiment.
 In 1916 this battalion took part in the battles of Morval, Flers–Courcelette and Le Transloy Ridges.
 In 1917 it took part in the first and second battles of the Scarpe, the capture of Wancourt Ridge and the second battle of Passchendaele.
 James was killed in action on the third day of the battle of St. Quentin on the 23rd March 1918 trying to stop the German infantry breaking through the British lines and swarming back to the River Somme.
-Aged 19 there is no marked grave bearing his name.
+Aged 19 he is buried in the Hancourt war cemetery in France.

 - Bertie Dalton

 Born in 1899, was the ninth child of George & Martha Dalton who farmed at Woodfield House, Staddlethorpe.
 In 1911 he was still at school, and in 1917 was conscripted into the forces just after his 18th birthday, as was the regulations.
 He joined the Durham Light Infantry, and went to do his training at Danbury in Essex.
 Whilst there he was accidentally killed on the 30th November 1917.